Avishagtams/secure-password-manager/README.md

 👤 Author

-Avishag Tamsut and Sahar Emunah
+Avishag Tamsut and Sahar Emmuna
 Bachelor of Science in Software Engineering
 Sami Shimon College of Engineering (SCE)